 DELRIN acetal homopolymer resin.
 Manufactured soley by DuPont in the USA.

 You can do away with your grease gun and grease nipples by using these very impressive track rod end cups.
-It is now coming up to 2020 and I have been thinking about moving forward and getting away from the technology of the 50's and 60's.
+It is now 2020 and I have been thinking about moving forward and getting away from the technology of the 50's and 60's.
 This material is self lubricating and will not wear out the cups or your expensive track rod ends.
 NEW ones MUST be fitted if you use these cups.
-Citroen do not make these items anymore and the quality of replacement items are not up to the Citroen standards and can quickly wear out if you are still using the standard metal cups, so, to maximize component life, new Delrin cups and new track rod ends are the answer.
+Citroen do not make these items anymore and the quality of replacement items are not up to the Citroen standards and can quickly wear out if you are still using the standard metal cups, so, to maximize component life, new Delrin cups and new track rod ends are the only answer.

 Delrin is a highly-crystalline engineering thermoplastic that industry leaders specify for high load applications.
 It combines low friction and high wear resistance with the stiffness and strength needed in parts designed to replace metal.
 Fatigue resistance and high strength are other attributes.

 These are the new type DELRIN bearing cups.
 Some have a 56 degree chamfer, like the original metal ones, and this chamfer is designed to allow storage of grease.
-Othher cups have a slight chamfer, and the third type have no chamfer.
+Other cups have a slight chamfer, and the third type have no chamfer.
 With this material, grease is not needed, so I can eliminate the chamfer altogether.
 The centre hole is tapped 6mm x 1mm.
-Any of these cups can fit into the steering rack or the track rod ends.
+Any of these cups can fit into the steering rack or the track rod end.